Hello my beautiful brides!

 1. Drink water – While this tip isn't a ground-breaking one, I constantly get asked what I recommend for healthy-looking skin on the wedding day.
 My answer?
 Drink water.
 If you want that signature "bridal glow," water is your new best friend.
 If it hasn't already become a habit, carry a insulated water bottle with you everywhere you go and track your daily H2O intake.
 Your skin and body will thank you.

 2. Start a skin care regimen – Following a skincare routine in advance will give your skin the time it needs to transform before your big day.
 The key to success here is consistency.

 Here are the skincare basics you should be following daily:

 - Remove your makeup every night (failure to do so ages your skin).

 - Wash your face with a gentle cleanser every morning & night.

-- Always follow with a moisturizer (applies to my oily skin brides, too)!
+- Always follow with a moisturizer (this applies to my oily-skin brides too)!

 Of course, you can always add serums, toners and eye creams.
 But make sure you're at least covering these basics every day.
 If you're particularly unhappy with the appearance of your skin, make an appointment with your dermatologist.
 He or she will create a plan to treat your skin type for the quickest, most efficient results before your big day.

 5. Book your makeup appointment early – Most wedding timelines you'll find on Pinterest & in bridal magazines suggest booking your bridal makeup 2 to 3 months before your wedding.
 However, most pros within the beauty industry would beg to differ.
-Personally, I recommend booking your makeup appointment 6 months in advance if possible.
-Very rarely will I have an opening 2 months before a Saturday wedding date, so booking early is always a good idea!
+Personally, I recommend booking your makeup appointment at least 6 months in advance if possible.
+Very rarely will I have an opening 2 months before a Saturday wedding date, so booking early is always your best bet.
 If you already have your heart set on a makeup artist that meshes with your personal style, booking early will give you a major advantage, especially if your date hits during prime wedding season (May-September).